RyanRayn/Milestone-3/README.md

 ## **Introduction**

 Keeping Tabs is a platform that allows users to keep records of all their personal interactions.
 Searchable entries for each relationship are organized into three categories, happy, sad and angry, and then statistics giving an idea of relationship health are displayed on a profile dashboard.
-In an effort to encourage keeping lines of communication open, the user can send an email expressing their feelings directly from each profile page.
+In efforts to encourage keeping lines of communication open, the user can send an email expressing their feelings directly from each profile page.
 Users can also send a "thank you" gift, in this example, it is a Starbucks gift card.
 Keeping Tabs is not only about keeping track of bad things people do to you but also bringing to light all the positive moments that can sometimes be overlooked.

 ***